mattkje/NukeGame/README.md

  # NukeGame: A Guessing Game

 ## Introduction

-NukeGame is a non-serious attempt at recreating an BombParty from jklm.com.
+NukeGame is a non-serious attempt at recreating BombParty from jklm.com.

 ## Author